20dka/trafficSync/README.md

 # trafficSync
- mod to sync traffic on BeamMP servers
+ mod to sync traffic signals like those found on East Coast USA on BeamMP servers